-Marcel Reese leads the way for Seahawks runners
+Marcel Reece leads the way for Seahawks runners

 Reece played 33 snaps overall, the most for a Seattle fullback in a game this season.
 Seattle’s three fullbacks had played just 107 snaps in 16 regular-season games this season.
 And according to ESPN’s stats, Rawls had run out of the I-formation just seven times for 5 yards during the regular season.

-But offensive line coach Tom Cable said that wasn’t due to any intentional diminishing of the position.
+But offensive-line coach Tom Cable said that wasn’t due to any intentional diminishing of the position.
 Instead, the Seahawks have been just looking for the right mix of player, timing and opponent to make it work.

 “It makes the game kind of normal for us,’’ Cable said of being able to run out of the I. “That’s what we’ve been chasing, so we had the opportunity to do that.’’